StackVista/stackstate-docs/configure/security/rbac/rbac_roles_old.md

 The role StackState administrator (`stackstate-admin`) has access to all views.
 All permissions are assigned, except for the platform management permission `access-admin-api`.
 This means that the administrator can ??? but cannnot ???.

-The StackState CLI can be used to list all permissions assigned to the role and the resource for which they are available.
-For details of each permission, see [StackState permissions](/configure/security/rbac/rbac_permissions.md):
+The StackState CLI can be used to list all permissions assigned to the role and the resource for which they are available:

 ```yaml
 $ sts permission show stackstate-admin